International Workers' Day: Indonesia

 International Workers' Day, or Labour Day, in Indonesia was first observed by Kung Tang Hwee labour union in Semarang on 1918.
 The organizations such as Sarekat Islam, Boedi Oetomo, and Insulinde also took parts on strike that day through Radicale Concentratie alliance.
 But in 1927 the celebrations banned by the Dutch East Indies colonial government.

-After independence, the 1 May labour's day observed again from 1946, with Soekarno, the first president of the Republic, always attended the labour's celebration, and two years later he signed Law No. 12 of 1948 concerning worker's rights.
-The Soeharto's New Order regime banned the day's celebration again from 1967 because the day's association with Marxist and communist movements and changed the Labour Day to 20 February from 1973, the day which all the labour unions merged by the government into All Indonesian Federation of Workers (now Confederation of All Indonesian Workers' Unions).
+After independence, the 1 May Labour Day was observed again from 1946, with Soekarno, the first president of the Republic, always attending the celebration.
+Two years later, he signed Law No. 12 of 1948 concerning workers' rights.
+The Soeharto New Order regime banned Labour Day celebrations again from 1967 because of the day's association with Marxist and communist movements.
+The regime changed Labour Day to 20 February from 1973, marking the day on which all labour unions were merged by the government into the All Indonesian Federation of Workers (now Confederation of All Indonesian Workers' Unions).

-After the fall of the New Order, the day celebrated again as a rally day of labours and workers.
-The day officially made as a public holiday from 2014.
-Every year on the day, labourers take over the streets in major cities across the country, voicing their demands for better income & a supportive policy by the ministries.
+After the fall of the New Order, the day began celebrated again as a day for protests by labourers and workers.
+The day was officially made a public holiday in 2014.
+Every year on the day, labourers and students take over the streets in major cities across the country, voicing their demands for better income and supportive policies from the government.